-This one-week course provides 30 hours of immersive, 2D and 3D studio experiences, walking tours of art museums and galleries, and conversation with UW- Madison art faculty and MFA graduate students.
-This summer, 2D studio focuses on woodcut relief printmaking but also includes multi-media exploration, observational drawing, and examination of contemporary print makers and their practices.
-In 3D studio, students discover glass as an art media and learn to use a specific technique called “networking”.
-All participating high school students establish a permanent UW-Madison transcript record and will earn one, undergraduate credit for completion of this course.
+Join us for 30 hours of 2D and 3D art exploration, walking tours of art museums, conversation with UW- Madison art faculty, and the opportunity to meet other high school artists.
+2D studio focuses on woodcut relief printmaking, and in 3D studio students work in our glass lab using a specific technique called “networking” to create works of art.
+All participants establish a permanent UW-Madison transcript record and earn university credit for completion of the course.

-UW-Madison Campus, George Mosse Humanities Building and Art Lofts
+Humanities Building Printmaking Lab and Art Lofts Gallery and Glass Lab

-Wisconsin students entering their junior or senior year of high school who have at least a 3.0 GPA and can provide or access daily transportation to and from campus, and current UW-Madison undergraduate student.
+Wisconsin students entering their Junior or Senior year of high school who have at least a 3.0 GPA and can provide their own daily transportation to and from campus, and current UW-Madison undergraduate student.

-*$200 scholarships are available for the first ten students to register (see registration below)
+$200 Scholarships for the first ten students to register!

 Enrollment deadline: May 1, 2017.

-Once you are officially enrolled in the course, you will receive more detailed information via email about Summer Studio in early June (info on what to bring, where to meet on the first day, etc.).
+Once you are officially enrolled in the course, you will receive more detailed information via email about Summer Studio (info on what to bring, project descriptions, where to meet on the first day, etc.).
 In the meantime, if you have any questions, please contact the Summer Studio Program Coordinator, Dr. Mary Hoefferle at firstname.lastname@example.org

-See sample schedule for the week below (details subject to change):
+See the sample schedule of the week below (details subject to change).